jaydenlin/node-async-require-loader/README.md

 ###### Step 1.
 Provide an .ajs file

-The file contents of the `.ajs` file is just a single line of url.
+The file contents of the `.ajs` file is a node moudle providing a remote url.
 Write down the remote url that provides contents(node moudle).
 The following is the exmaple of .ajs file.